-but also the HOW: what it would look like in your family. - HOW will you teach these subjects to reach your goals?
-This page helps you to see that knowing the type of homeschooling approach you will be using actually affects your planning.
+HOW will you teach these subjects to reach your goals?
+This page helps you to see that knowing the type of homeschooling approach you use, will actually affect your planning.

 How will your family homeschool?
 What will it "look" like?